hxj5/xcltk/preprocess/README.md

 The VCF generated from previous step would be used for reference phasing on [Sanger Imputation Server][Sanger Server].
-There's a comprehensive introduction to this step at [here][Sanger Wiki].
+There's a comprehensive introduction to this step at its [instruction page][Sanger Wiki].

-Briefly, The heterozygous SNPs, submitted to the server in a VCF file, are phased by selecting the "Haplotype Reference Consortium (r1.1)" reference panel and the "phase with EAGLE2, no imputation" pipeline.
+Briefly, The heterozygous SNPs, submitted to the server in a VCF file, are phased by selecting the `Haplotype Reference Consortium (r1.1)` reference panel and the `phase with EAGLE2, no imputation` pipeline.

 The server will return a VCF file containing all phased SNPs.